influxdata/telegraf/plugins/inputs/mysql/README.md

 for them.
 It has following fields:
     * auto_increment_column(int, number)
     * auto_increment_column_max(int, number)
+* InnoDB metrics - all metrics of information_schema.INNODB_METRICS with a status "enabled"
 * Perf table lock waits - gathers total number and time for SQL and external lock waits events for each table and operation.
 It has following fields.
 The unit of fields varies by the tags.